wbrickner/NanoGeoUtil.js/README.md

 ```
 **Performance**: `153.69ns` = `6506604 op/s`
 ### Euclidean Distance
-The distance between two points on a flat plane
+The distance between two points on a flat plane (_note: a good approximation of the sphereDistance in small distances_)
 ```javascript
 var distanceInUnits = NanoGeoUtil.euclidDistance(x1, y1, x2, y2);
 ```